 The syllables of the first two lines in each quatrain are consistent, the first line having 6, the second having 5.
 This step down from 6 to 5 syllables begins each quatrain with a jovial tone, the lines are easy to read and flow well into one another.

-The repetition of ‘English Teeth’ throughout the poem centralises the reader on exactly what Milligan is talking about.
-Having lived much of his life in Britain, Milligan would have been aware of the stereotype, and is playing up to this.
-He creates the comedy of the poem by seemingly emphasising the ‘happy’ and ‘fun’ nature of the teeth, then subverting the notion and referencing the stereotypical off-white colours.
+The repetition of ‘English Teeth’ throughout the poem centralizes the reader on exactly what Milligan is talking about.
+Having lived much of his life in Britain, Milligan would have been aware of the stereotype and is playing up to this.
+He creates the comedy of the poem by seemingly emphasizing the ‘happy’ and ‘fun’ nature of the teeth, then subverting the notion and referencing the stereotypical off-white colors.

 Lines One – Four

 English Teeth, English Teeth!